nilssolanki/stroxy/README.md

 childStream.pipe(x => x);
 ```

-Ideas to resolve to this issue are always appreciated :)
+Ideas to resolve to this issue are highly appreciated :)

 ## Source of Inspiration